HMS P47: December 1943 ― May 1952

 Between December 1943 and March 1944, Dolfijn was part of the 1st Flotilla, at Beirut.
 She eventually returned to the UK with convoys and was refitted at Dundee.
-After the war, she became a training boat in Amsterdam between 1947 and 1952.
+After the war, she became a training boat for the technische opleiding (TOKM) in Amsterdam between 1947 and 1952.
 She was decommissioned and nominally returned to the Royal Navy but was broken up in the Netherlands in May 1952.